-- a. the evaluation of a course a second time: - the evaluation of a course while currently enrolled in the course; - c. to establish credit in a previously completed course; and - d. to establish credit for a lower level of a course in which credit has been received.
+- a. the evaluation of a course a second time; - b. the evaluation of a course while currently enrolled in the course; - c. to establish credit in a previously completed course; and - d. to establish credit for a lower level of a course in which credit has been received.

 Certain departments have additional requirements which must be met before credit may be granted through departmental credit by evaluation.
 When credit is granted as outlined above, a notation of "credit by evaluation," and the number of credits will appear on the student's transcript.
+Credit awarded through Credit By Evaluation will be posted to a student's transcript upon completion of one or more credit hours (other than by prior learning) at the college granting the credit.
 These credits are not used in computing the grade point average.
 Credit by evaluation is transferable within the Maricopa Community Colleges, but is not necessarily transferable to other colleges and universities.